Brittany-Maraneta/cpnt201-a2/README.md

 this is a human.
 Ai
 ok
-hello hello, trying to resolve a conflict
+hello hello, trying to resolve a conflict. why is this not